-“As national president of Globe of Verizon, I am proud to work for a company where we can openly celebrate who we are” said Mario Acosta-Velez.
-“Through our participation at several Pride events across the U.S., we truly experience a strong sense of belonging in the company and in the community as LGBTQ employees.”
+“As national president of Globe of Verizon, I am proud to work for a company where we can truly experience a strong sense of belonging in the company as LGBTQ employees,” said Mario Acosta-Velez.
+“We are not just celebrated for who we are, but also encouraged to unite our community and build a culture around love and acceptance.”

-Verizon continues to demonstrate leadership by reinforcing our commitment to policies important to the LGBTQ community.
+Verizon continues to demonstrate leadership by reinforcing its commitment to policies important to the LGBTQ community.

 - We opposed state bills that are discriminatory against LGBTQ individuals.
 Verizon senior executives signed a Joint Statement from Tech Industry Leaders highlighting diversity, fairness and equality as integral values to our industry.
 We also joined Georgia Prospers, a business coalition that opposed anti-LGBTQ state legislation.